tarwn/lessthandot-hugo/blogs/content/posts/2011-07-28-what-gordon-ramsay-can-teach-it.md

 A key to return business is the ability to deliver meals in a consistent manner.
 The consistency of the food helps set the customers expectations and build trust, while an inconsistent meal generates mistrust and is guaranteed to disappoint the customer.
 Part of delivering consistent food is tasting every dish before it goes out, testing each one to make sure it is up to the chef's expectations before it reaches the customer.

 In IT we have a habit of delivering inconsistent solutions.
 Applications are released that perform poorly in the real world, never having run outside of the developers machine.
 Networks and services are provided with no measures for quality, performance, scalability.
 Usability and user experience are add-ons at the end.
 We spend time on unnecessary features and rush the necessary ones...the list goes on.
-If no one is tasting the product, if we don't have both a guide for what “good” is and test against that expectation, then we won't be able to tell when those systems are failing to live up to our expectations.
+If no one is tasting the product, if we don't have both a guide for what "good" is and test against that expectation, then we won't be able to tell when those systems are failing to live up to our expectations.
 We can say they're the best systems in the country, but it's just wishing.

 We need to define our expectations, test our systems against those expectations, and be consistent with our delivery.
 Wishing our systems are good makes all the time and energy we have put into them a waste and guarantees that we will be delivering inconsistent systems.